 And choose your language from the Site language option there.

-For additional reading, please feel free to browse through the following articles on our blog:
+For additional reading, see the multiple articles on our blog regarding translations.

 When you import or contribute to a language translation, we’ll help reward you for your efforts!
 Your name will be listed at the bottom as a translator, along with what percentage of strings you contributed to the translation.
 But best of all, other members who find your translation accurate and useful are encouraged to gift you valuable reputation points for your hard work!